Connect with others who understand.

 Overview

-Prescribing information states that Combivir is taken twice daily.
-Combivir comes in tablet form.
+Prescribing information stated that Combivir was taken twice daily.
+Combivir came in tablet form.

 Side effects